 Your brand is the face of your company.
 Well designed or not, it says something about you and your product.
-We want to make sure people love what you’re saying and that they get the message loud and clear, no matter where they encounter your brand.
+We want to make sure people love what you’re saying and get what your message is loud and clear, no matter where they encounter your brand.

-In nearly twenty years of business, we have literally designed thousands of things.
-Our range is extensive – from the basic business card to the corporate brand report.
-Whether you need a logo for your start-up or an entire display campaign, we’re here to help.
+In our nearly twenty years of business, we’ve built a portfolio of literally thousands of designs!
+Our range is extensive—spanning from the basic business card to the corporate brand report.
+Whether you need a logo for a small start-up or an entire display campaign, we’re here to help.

 We’ve worked with farmers and dairy producers to build some of our favorite local brands.
 We’ve designed extensive rack card systems for care provider networks.
 We’ve even designed New York maple syrup and honey labels for sale in upscale Chinese supermarkets.
-Our talented team of graphic designers, layout artists, copywriters and other species of creative mind are ready to tackle any and all design challenges.
-We’re excited to help, so let’s get started.
+Our talented team of designers, layout artists, copywriters, and other species of creative minds are ready to tackle any and all design challenges that you run into.
+We’re excited to help, so let’s get started!

-Our team of professional graphic artists can create a beautiful, lasting logo, offering multiple revisions and affordable packages.
+Our team of professional graphic artists create beautiful, long lasting logos, offering multiple revisions and affordable packages.

-All of the building blocks necessary for a consistent and recognizable brand - laid out with easy-to-follow brand guidelines
+All of the building blocks necessary for consistent and recognizable branding- laid out with easy-to-follow brand guidelines.

-Print is not dead - not yet at least!
-We'll take care of sizing, design, and placement, and you'll get a single simple itemized bill.
+Print is not dead—not yet at least!
+We take care of the sizing, design, and placement, and you get a single simple itemized bill.

-Direct mail has one of the best conversion rates - but it can get costly.
-We can help with our low cost direct mail services
+Direct mail has one of the best conversion rates, but it can get costly.
+We can help with that using our low cost direct mail services.

 We offer low cost business cards with great designs.
-Or, make something new with custom shapes and a wide selection of paper stock
+We can also makes something custom shaped out of a wide selection of paper stock.

-Equip your sales force with bold and informative sales literature, customized for very customer touchpoint
+Equip your sales force with bold and informative sales literature, customized to hit every customer touchpoint.

-Sometimes it's the little things that count.
-Point of purchase materials can the tipping point for a customer's choice
+Sometimes it’s the little things that count.
+Point of purchase materials can be the ``selling`` point, winning over a customer.

-Custom label designs and label ordering for your next project.
-We offer all shapes and sizes including food grade labels
+We make custom labels designs and label ordering for your next project.
+We offer all shapes and sizes including food grade labels.

-From hanging signs to carved wood business signs, from posters to window clings - The Ad Group has your signage needs covered
+From hanging signs to carved wood business signs, from posters to window cling—The Ad Group has your signage needs covered.

 Billboards and outdoor signage have seen a resurgence in recent years.
-We'll help you get your message up in lights, quite literally
+We’ll help you get your message up in lights, literally.

-Enhance your company vehicle or commercial fleet with custom designed vinyl graphic decals or vinyl vehicle wrap services
+Enhance your company vehicle or commercial gleet with custom designed vinyl graphic decals or vinyl wrap services.

-Our expert team of layout artists and graphic designers can design and source all kinds of brochures, rack cards, and collateral
+Our expert team of layout artists and graphic designer can create and source all kinds of brochures, rack cards, and collateral.

 Well, at least not entirely.
 While it’s true that newspapers have decreased in their reach and relevancy for most demographics, graphic design and print collateral are still going strong.
 In fact, with the increased focus on customer service and product education, we’ve seen an increase in collateral and design requests.
 You may get the news on your phone, but there’s a lot more to the print industry than just the local paper.